Art is the Answer

 3. Install the Astra theme

-4. If you want to host your own videos install the Jetpack plugin and purchase Videopress
+4. If you want to host your own videos, install the Jetpack plugin and purchase Videopress

 5. Upload your photos and videos to the media library and start publishing!

-Treat everything as a work in progress and don’t take yourself so seriously.
-I think the goal is to just get your thoughts out there, get the photos out there, and do something with them later if you see fit.
+Get your thoughts out there, get the photos out there, and do something with them later if you see fit.

-Archive thoughts
+Archive Thoughts

 I like using Google Photos as a way to back things up to the cloud right away and keep everything tidy and in order.

-I think it’s a good idea to stay on top of your archive.
+“I think it’s a good idea to stay on top of your archive.”

 The blog has become a place that I find to be the most liberating platform to share my art on as there’s no pressure of an audience or feedback from others.

-If you’re going to publish on YouTube, I highly suggest removing likes and comments and simply publish things that you deem to be interesting.
+If you’re going to publish on YouTube, I highly suggest removing likes and comments and simply publish things that you deem interesting.
 When I think of YouTube, it’s merely a search engine tool owned by Google.
 If you title something a certain way, you can always go back and search the topic you covered in the video with your first and last name and find it somewhere on Google or YouTube.
-This to me is the benefit of using YouTube.
-It’s simply a search engine tool.
+This to me is the benefit of using YouTube—it’s simply a search engine tool.

-Perhaps at the end of the day, the goal of an artist is to share our perspective.
+“Perhaps at the end of the day, the goal of an artist is to share our perspective.”

-Create with no limits
+Create with No Limits

-My belief is, we should be sober, at our peak physique, health, and strength, and then go out there and make art.
 For me, focusing on health and wellness, I’ve never been happier and more joyful, ready to tackle each day.
 Of course, happiness isn’t the goal of life, but it’s not a bad place to start, and to have as your baseline for creating art.

-Create art from a state of strength, joy, and abundance.
+“Create art from a state of strength, joy, and abundance.”

 I find that art is the answer that affirms life itself.
-When I think of the question “why,” I ultimately come up with the answer, art.
-This seems to be the answer to life itself, and helps me move onward into this strange, brave new world.
+When I think of the question “why,” I ultimately come up with the answer—art.
+This seems to be the answer to life itself and helps me move onward into this strange, brave new world.

-Can you walk the same mundane lane every single day and still find something to uplift with a photograph?
+• Can you walk the same mundane lane every single day and still find something to uplift with a photograph?

-You must have lust for life to practice photography every single day with repetition.
-Perhaps this is what is on display when viewing your photographs ultimately-
+• You must have lust for life to practice photography every single day with repetition.
+Perhaps this is what is on display when viewing your photographs ultimately—how much do you love life?
+Did you propel yourself onto the frontlines of life itself?

 Photography has nothing to do with photography, but has everything to do with other factors, such as courage, intuition, and curiosity.